toymachiner62/node-whenever/README.md

 $ updateCrontab
 ```

 This is how you update your crontab from your `schedule.js` file.
-Run this command and your crontab will be updated with the contents of your `schedule.js` file.
+Run this command and all cronjobs in your crontab will be *DELETED* and then the crontab will be updated with the contents of your `schedule.js` file.

 # Testing
 1. Install mocha globally